smarts-project/smarts-project.bubble_env/README.md

 Then follow the instructions in `./bubble_env_contrib/README.md` to set up NGSIM related datasets.

-At this point you should be able to run `python examples/standard_example.py` without issue.
+After setting up the NGSIM datasets you should be able to run `python examples/standard_example.py` without issue.